haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ### Open an instance of Jupyter
 jupyter lab

+### Verify

-# BLASTOSPIM Instance Segmentation and Tracking Pipeline (Jupyter notebook)
+# BLASTOSPIM Instance Segmentation and Tracking Pipeline (Jupyter notebook) for a machine with GPUs

 ## Step 1: Installing dependencies and downloading sample files